Daniel-KM/Omeka-S-module-Next/README.md

 to be a full module.
 They may be integrated in the next release of Omeka S, or not.

-Most of features are not integrated in Omeka S or in modules, in particular [Block Plus] and [Easy Admin].
+Most of features are now integrated in Omeka S or in modules, in particular [Block Plus], [Common] and [Easy Admin].

+To use features from Omeka S v3.0 to Omeka S v4.0, you should use versions of the module until 3.4.48.
+New versions of the module will support only Omeka S v4.1 or greater.

 Features (all versions)